bridgetmarie24/pod_pou_lulcc/README.md

 # **Analyze the Impacts of Urbanization and Climate on Diversions in the Lower Boise River Basin**

+## Summary ##

+This analysis analyzes the impacts of urbanization and climate on diverisons in the Lower Boise River Basin from 1987 to 2020.
+This also analyzes trend through time in flow volumes.
+This analysis was done because the Lower Boise River Basin is rapidly urbanizing its agricultural lands, and water managers did not possess the long term analysis to understand how the urbanization was impacting the distribution of irrigation water resources.

 ## Steps to running diversion analysis:

 Python scripts are basically all the data preprocessing for what goes into the models, and the R scripts are all the modeling.